What Is Sales Enablement? The Secret Sauce Behind Salesforce Explosive Hyper Growth

+Is it sales-focused, or is it buyer-focused?
 Another way to look at it is in terms of an external audience or internal audience.

-Sales operations encompass all of the pieces that go into making sales happen: the quotas, the territories, how many people you need to hire, and so on.
+Sales operations encompass all the pieces that go into making sales happen: the quotas, the territories, how many people you need to hire, and so on.

+See that shift in focus?
 It goes from a technical, numbers-based consideration to one that reflects human needs.

 In contrast, sales enablement works with the people who are doing the sales; it encompasses onboarding, training, certification, coaching, sales communication, sales material assets, and finally measurement and optimization of results.
 In addition our sales enablement platform helps identify the highest performers which adds a bit of competition and gamification which is frequently identified as a key element of improvement.
 Everyone wants to be recognized for doing well!

 Understanding that sales enablement is responsible to sales rather than for sales can also solidify the difference.

 The most effective implementation as a company-wide movement happens when it moves from the top-down and the bottom-up.
 It starts with the CEO and touches every employee, partner, and customer.
 It includes all departments, teams, and roles.

 Everyone plays a part.
 Everyone is enabled.
 The essence of sales enablement is to help companies grow their business faster by aligning their people, processes, and priorities.
 Let’s talk about that in-depth.

 Aligning across all parts of your organization means that you want to include everyone and keep them informed.
 Does everybody know the why behind what the company is doing?
 Have you created a collaborative environment with real-time, data-driven feedback on what is working and what is not?
 If you haven’t, this is where you need to start.